-2. The Main Reasons for the Profits/Losses Generated Thereby and the Plan for Improving Re-Investment Profitability
+The Main Reasons for the Profits/Losses Generated Thereby and the Plan for Improving Re-Investment Profitability

-Reinvestment Business 2022 Profits (Losses) From Investment Main Reasons for the Profits or Losses Improvement Plan Bo Xin Health Industry Incorporated 2,170 Bo Xin is responsible for the operation of Fitness Factory Xinyi, the operating site of "Fitness Factory" in Taipei City.
+Reinvestment Business 2023 Profits (Losses) From Investment Main Reasons for the Profits or Losses Improvement Plan Bo Xin Health Industry Incorporated 2,219 Bo Xin is responsible for the operation of Fitness Factory Xinyi, the operating site of "Fitness Factory" in Taipei City.
 In the early stage of operation, the number of members did not reach the break-even point, resulting in losses.
 After the brand "Fitness Factory" is gradually trusted and recognized by consumers, the number of members has continued to grow.
-Bo Xin has been profitable since 2014, and its operating revenue grows year by year.
-However, the impact of the pandemic in 2021 resulted in a loss in operating results for that year.
-Later, as the vaccination rate gradually increased and the pandemic prevention measures were gradually loosened, it showed a single-quarter profit in 2021 Q4, and gradually resumed growing stably.
+Bo Xin has been profitable since 2014, and its annual operating revenue has shown a growth trend, except for the impact of the pandemic-related shutdown in 2021. - vi.
+Risk Assessments